Comprehensive Car Insurance

 Do I Need Comprehensive Car Insurance?

-While it may not be required by law, comprehensive car insurance is a wise option to consider.
-Check out some average claim amounts for comprehensive car insurance in the U.S. to better understand why.
+While it may not be required by law, comprehensive car insurance is usually a wise option to consider.
+Without comprehensive car insurance, you could have to pay a lot of money out of pocket after an incident to repair or replace your vehicle.

 How Does Comprehensive Car Insurance Work?

-If you're the victim of any covered peril under your comprehensive car insurance, you'll file a claim through your insurance company after the incident.
-After paying your deductible, the insurance company will reimburse you up to your policy's limit.
+If you're the victim of any covered peril under your comprehensive car insurance, you'll file a claim through your car insurance company after the incident.
+After paying your deductible, the insurance company will reimburse you, typically up to your car's actual cash value, if the claim is approved.
+Usually, comprehensive car insurance doesn't have an actual coverage limit.

-Say a tree limb falls on your car.
+Say a tree limb falls on your car and your insurer approves your full claim amount.
 If you have $5,000 worth of damage and a $1,000 deductible under your comprehensive insurance, you'll pay out the deductible amount first, and then your insurance company will pay the remaining $4,000.
+Imagine having to pay this expense out of your own pocket if your policy lacked the proper comprehensive coverage.

 car